ryukinix/dchart/README.md

 ![example](example.png)

 The project was develop to save the assets on server using Giraffe and provide the assets on the GET routes /silver and /gold.
+Before initialize the Giraffe server, a synchronous request is done to save locally SILVER.json and GOLD.json on `/tmp` folder.
+After that, two asynchronous task are initiated to download each file after 1 minute.
+So then the server giraffe is enable.
+This ensure that when /silver and /gold will be called at least one version of SILVER.json and GOLD.json exists on the server.

-The frontend was designed to use Fable for transpiling F# |> JS and charting the graphics using Line Chart by binding the libs of d3.js.
+The frontend was designed to use Fable for transpiling F# |> JS and charting the graphics using Line Chart by binding the libs of d3.js and nvd3.js.
+Partially, some binds I got from an external repository: [FableCharting](https://github.com/hoonzis/FabledCharting)

 ## Requirements